Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Experiments

 \section{Experiments}

-In this section, we validate our theory across increasingly realistic settings.
+In this section, we validate our theory across increasingly realistic settings, gradually relaxing the assumptions made in our theoretical analysis.
 We start with controlled numerical simulations of the linear softmax associative memory model, then turn to the imbalanced MNIST classification \citep{lecun2002gradient}.
 Finally, we run LLaMA pre-training in multiple data budgets to measure optimization scaling laws and test whether Muon’s data-efficiency advantage persists in realistic LLM training.
+Although our goal is not to directly compare Muon and AdamW, we also report AdamW results in the numerical simulations and synthetic imbalanced classification experiments to provide additional practical context.